wustl-oncology/cloud-workflows/docs/gcloud_setup.md

 Once you're logged in, set your project and zone.
 If you don't know your project name, it can be viewed at [console.cloud.google.com](https://console.cloud.google.com) in the top-left corner, in a dropdown menu of your account's projects.
+The value should be from the `id` column.
+Google separates the concept of a projects name, its ID, and its _numerical_ ID.
+The name and numerical ID values will not work here.

-    gcloud config set project PROJECT-NAME
+    gcloud config set project PROJECT-ID
     gcloud config set zone us-central1-c

 This should only need to be done once per machine.
 If you change which